 Go rock climbing

-If you and your date have a sense of adventure and like a challenge, why not go rock climbing together?
-Rock climbing is exciting and enjoyable – plus, hanging from a wall as you figure out where to grab next is a totally unique way to get to know one another!
+If you and your date have a sense of adventure and like a challenge, why not go rock climbing?
+Rock climbing is exciting and enjoyable – plus, hanging from a wall as you figure out where to grab next is a unique way to get to know one another!

-Rock climbing is also an excellent workout for the mind and the body, so there are many advantages to this date.
-Unless you both have prior experience, you’ll want to start your climbing adventure at an indoor climbing centre, where you can hire equipment and get plenty of instruction.
+Rock climbing is also an excellent workout for the mind and the body, so this date has many advantages.
+Unless you both have prior experience, you’ll want to start your climbing adventure at an indoor centre, where you can hire equipment and get plenty of instruction.

-You can find your nearest indoor climbing centre here.
+You can find your nearest indoor climbing centre on the BMC website.

 3. Listen to live music